Revised and updated. Originally posted March 18, 2016

 - Store sauerkraut in the refrigerator until it’s eaten.
 The cold temperature will significantly slow the fermentation process.

-- If for some reason you need to make a brine to cover your vegetables, mix up 1 tablespoon sea salt per 1 cup of water.
+- If you need to make a brine to cover your vegetables, mix about 1 tablespoon sea salt per 1 cup water, although this shouldn’t be necessary with kraut.

-- Once you get the hang of making basic sauerkraut, experiment with adding other ingredients to the base of cabbage like kale, turnips, beets, garlic, dill, etc.
+- Once you get the hang of making basic sauerkraut, experiment with adding other ingredients to the base of cabbage like beets, garlic, dill, caraway seeds, etc.